telicent-oss/shared-workflows/docs/maven.md

 The key differences with this workflow versus the private workflow are as follows:

 - This workflow automates the deployment of release artifacts to Maven Central
+- This workflow is designed to build **only** for public artifact repositories
+- This workflow imports a GPG Key for code signing when supplied as a secret
+- This workflow only releases GPG signed artifacts

 ## What this Workflow Does

-The shared Maven workflow does the following:
+The serial Maven workflow does the following:

 1. A `cache-dependencies` job that:
     - Configures Java and Maven